The Forbush Therapeutic Preschool at Towson serves students ages

 learning problems, and other related disorders.

-A unique component of this program is that it draws from many different curricula.
+A unique component of the program is that it draws from many different curricula.

 than introduced in a less structured naturalistic setting.
-This design proves to enhance
+This design proves to

-skill development while improving generalization.
-Additional components of the
+enhance skill development while improving generalization.
+A student to staff ratio

 The Therapeutic Preschool Program is approved